Wayfair 5 Days of Deals Sale: Shop the Best Spring Finds Up to 70% Off

-Wayfair's 5 Days of Deals Sale Ends Tomorrow: Shop the Best Spring Finds Up to 70% Off
+Wayfair's 5 Days of Deals Sale Ends Tonight: Here Are the Best Spring Finds to Shop Up to 70% Off

 The start of each season typically see some pretty stellar deals to give your home the refresh it deserves and Wayfair is here to deliver.
-Wayfair's 5 Days of Deals event is still on and discounting everything you're looking for to update your space this spring.
-From patio furniture and decor to bedroom essentials and highly-rated Roomba robot vacuums, you have five whole days to score the best home and kitchen savings.
+Wayfair's 5 Days of Deals is still on for one more day today and discounting everything you're looking for to update your space this spring.
+From patio furniture and decor to bedroom essentials and highly-rated Roomba robot vacuums, you only have until midnight to score the best home and kitchen savings.

 Now through Tuesday, April 4, the Wayfair deals have you covered so you can relax this spring.
 If you're looking to save big on investment pieces like sectionals and bedroom furniture, Wayfair's sale features wallet-friendly prices on brands you know and love.
 Plus, shipping is free on every order.

 With thousands of deals on sleeper sofas, mattresses, home office desks, outdoor furniture and everything in between, narrowing down the best discounts can be overwhelming.
-To help make your shopping easier, keep scrolling to snag the best finds from Wayfair's 5 Days of Deals before the sale event ends tomorrow.
+To help make your shopping easier, keep scrolling to snag the best finds from Wayfair's 5 Days of Deals before the sale is gone tomorrow.

 If you've always dreamed of owning a leather couch, now's your chance.
 This vegan leather option extends into a twin-sized bed for additional sleeping space.